Woolton Hill

 Woolton Hill is a village in Hampshire, England, in the civil parish of East Woodhay.
-The village lies approximately 4 mi south-west of the centre of Newbury and encompasses the hamlet of Broad Layings on its northern edge.
+The village lies approximately 4 mi south-west of the centre of Newbury.

 History

-The area was farmland, woodland and scattered houses until the mid-18th century, when the new church was built (as a 'daughter church' to the much older ecclesiastical parish of East Woodhay).
+The area was farmland, woodland and scattered houses until the mid-19th century, when the new church was built (as a 'daughter church' to the much older ecclesiastical parish of East Woodhay).
 The village grew rapidly during and since the 1950s and is now larger (in population terms) than the neighbouring and contiguous village of Highclere.
 Due to the village's proximity to the A34 road it was the scene of many demonstrations during "the third battle of Newbury" when the Newbury bypass was being built in the 1990s.

+In the 19th century, Broad Laying was a hamlet to the north-east of Woolton Hill.
+The northern part of the built-up area is now known as Broad Layings.

 Transport

 There are bus services to Newbury and Andover.
 Woodhay railway station used to serve the village on the Didcot, Newbury and Southampton Railway until the line's closure in the 1960s.
 The disused railway line became, in part, the route for the A34 Newbury bypass.